What to Wear to Work

 - Always consider the professional field you are in.
-Look around and notice what your colleges and managers are wearing.
+Look around and notice what your colleagues and managers are wearing.
 Ask if there is certain dress code that the company follows.

 - Dress for the job you want, not for the job you have.
 This will show that you are ready, capable, and ambitious and will create a favourable impression about you.

 - Fit is very important.
 Make sure your pants and skirts are fitted but not too tight and your blazer is fitting well around the shoulder area, as well as the sleeves are the right length.

 - If there is Formal Business dress code wear pantsuits or matching skirt and jacket and a solid blouse underneath in a neutral colors (white, cream, beige, taupe, off white, ice blue, pale pink etc.).
 If the dress code is Business Casual you have a little bit more flexibility – wear dress pants or pencil skirts with blouses, dressy cardigans, or non matching jackets. (see examples of Business Casual and Formal Business attire below).
 You can also wear patterns and prints, just make sure that whatever you choose is professional and not too flashy or bright.

 - Always wear hosiery, and make sure you have an extra pair in your purse or office in case the one you wear runs.

 - Your shes must be in exceptional condition.
 Invest in new ones frequently and opt for high heels, close toe pumps if possible.

 - Choose structured purses versus slouchy ones.

 - Wear fine jewelry and avoid anything that is too distracting like bracelets that jingle, earrings that are too long and flashy etc. Invest in a good hand watch.